Qt for Linux/X11 - Building from Source

 Step 1: Installing the License File (Commercially Licensed Qt Only)

-If you have a commercial Qt license, download the license file from your Qt Account Web portal and save it as
+If you do not use any binary installer or Qt Creator, you can download the respective license file from your Qt Account Web portal and save it to your user profile as

 Step 2: Unpacking the Archive